Varieties of French: Cambodian

 Cambodian French is the French of Cambodia.
 It dates back to the French colonization of Indochina in 1863.
-Colonists taught French to the local inhabitants, especially the Khmer and Chinese.
-The locals also taught the colonists Khmer and some Chinese spoken variants, such as Teochew and Cantonese.
-Cambodian French was influenced by Khmer and Chinese spoken variants, and it was spoken by children of French men married to Khmer or ethnic Chinese women.
+Many, especially the Khmer and Chinese peoples, learned French.
+Cambodian French was influenced by Khmer and various Chinese varieties, such as Teochew and Cantonese.

 Cambodian French is still used as a second language in some schools, universities and government offices, but most of the younger generations and members of the business world choose to learn English.
-Mostly, only older natives still speak French.
+Otherwise, its speakers are generally elderly.
 Since the 1990s, there has been a small revival of French in Cambodia with French-language schools and centres opening.
 Many Cambodian students travel to France to receive studies as well as French-language media.
-Nevertheless, Cambodia still has the smallest Francophone population of the three French-speaking Asian countries, the others being Vietnam and Laos.
+Nevertheless, Cambodia has the smallest Francophone population of former French Indochina.

 Indian French

-Indian French is the French spoken by Indians in the former colonies of Pondichéry, Chandannagar, Karaikal, Mahé and Yanam.
+Indian French is the French spoken by some Indians in the former colonies of Pondichéry, Chandannagar, Karaikal, Mahé and Yanam.
 There is a considerable influence from Dravidian languages like Tamil (Puducherry Tamil dialect), Telugu (Yanam Telugu dialect) and Malayalam (Mahé Malayalam dialect).